openhive-network/haf/src/hive_fork_manager/Readme.md

 It is possible to override the batch size of blocks to process by using the parameter '_override_max_batch'.
 With this parameter, the number of blocks to process in one turn will be less than or equal to the specified value.

+#### hive.stage( hafd.stage_name, hafd.blocks_distance, hafd.blocks_count, _processing_alarm_threshold INTERVAL = '5 seconds' )
+This function is designed to create a stage for application context in a streamlined manner.
+Instead of directly creating the hafd.application_stage type, use this function to ensure seamless migration of an application to newer versions of the Hive Application Framework (HAF).
+This approach provides better compatibility and maintainability across updates.

 #### CONTEXT REWIND
 Context rewind functions shall not be used by hived and apps.